SethClydesdale/forumactif-messenger/README.md

 http://demoactif.forumactif.com/t36-demo-forumactif-messenger?demo=fam&demo_user=true

 ## How to Install
-Forumactif Messenger can be installed for everyday use as well as testing and providing feedback to us.
-You can also help [contribute to the project](https://github.com/SethClydesdale/forumactif-messenger/blob/master/CONTRIBUTING.md) if you like as well.
-Visit the link below to learn how to install Forumactif Messenger !
+Installing Forumactif Messenger on your forum is super easy !
+Visit the link below to learn how to install Forumactif Messenger on your Forum !

 https://github.com/SethClydesdale/forumactif-messenger/wiki/Installing